 Physical Therapy

-In November 2024, Nurse Cassie completed further education in Physical Therapy for dogs and cats and is ready to work with you and your pets to achieve a goal of improved and pain-free mobility.
+In November 2024, Nurse Cass completed further education in Physical Therapy for dogs and cats and is ready to work with you and your pets to achieve a goal of improved and pain-free mobility.

-Whether your pet is suffering from arthritis, orthopaedic injury/repair, soft tissue injury or a neurological condition affecting mobility, Cassie is equipped with the knowledge and tools to provide you with an at-home plan to improve wellbeing and comfort.
+Whether your pet is suffering from arthritis, orthopaedic injury/repair, soft tissue injury or a neurological condition affecting mobility, Cass is equipped with the knowledge and tools to provide you with an at-home plan to improve wellbeing and comfort.

 • Arthritis